 Rationale: The selected string is considered the core or primary string.
 All delegatable variants strings are derived from this string through the RZ-LGR.
 So if the core or primary string is considered invalid, all strings that are derived from the this core or primary string should be invalid as well.

+Notes and Observations

+It is noted that if the selected string is not valid, but a delegatable variant IDNccTLD string is valid, this string could be considered the selected IDNccTLD string, and pass.
+To avoid unnecessary administrative burden by renewed submission, which is always possible, ICANN is advised to accept a note confirmation that one o fthe delegatable IDNccTLD strings that is valid, is deemed to be the selected IDNccTLD string.
+The note of confirmation shall need to be supported by the Significantly Interested Parties that support the original request.

 B What IF the selected IDNccTLD is NOT considered confusingly similar and one or more requested delegatable variants are considered confusingly similar?
 Should in this case only the requested delegatable variant that is considered confusingly similar be considered invalid?